If you disagree with any of that, you should just stop reading this blog now.

 Bacon is… well, that’s a story for another blog post.
 Let’s just say I use it, a lot.

 Brussel sprouts are another story.
-They’re something I’ve grown to enjoy over the years because it’s one of John’s favorite vegetables, so I had to cook it.
+They’re something I’ve grown to enjoy over the years because it’s one of Rahul’s favorite vegetables, so I had to cook it.
 This is just one of the techniques I’ve tried to mask their bitterness.

 I originally found this recipe on Pinterest while stumbling for yet another way to sneak vegetables into our dinner routine.

-Googling “awesome brussel sprouts” only gets you so far.
+Googling “awesome Brussel sprouts” only gets you so far.

 I loved everything about this recipe from the very beginning.
 Here I could combine my love of both beer AND bacon in one dish!
 How clever!

-What I love most is that this dish left me wanting seconds, and that NEVER happens.
+What I love most is that this dish left me wanting seconds and that NEVER happens.
 Part of it was the bacon (get a good quality one, thick cut so you really taste it) and the grease it left behind, part was how the beer enhanced the bitterness but in a good way.
-I would stick with an IPA or hoppy alternative vs a stout or belgian.
-It’s going to make a little sauce so you can wipe it up with the brussel sprouts.
+I would stick with an IPA or hoppy alternative vs a stout or Belgian.
+It’s going to make a little sauce so you can wipe it up with the Brussel sprouts.

-We enjoyed this with grilled hamburgers that John made as an alternative to french fries, a common side dish on our plates.
+We enjoyed this with grilled hamburgers that Rahul made as an alternative to french fries, a common side dish on our plates.
 I would suggest pairing it with a steak or even with a baked potato and cheese.
 Double the recipe to feed a family of four.